YJazzar/Electron-MediaPlayer/README.md

 # Next action items:
 - Add new columns in the table to show more useful info (such as file extensions and time length of each file).
-- Filter out the files whenever they are imported so only media files are kept
 - Make a new button on the Menu to allow the user to change what filters need to be applied (what file extensions should be kept).

 # Critical actions items: